pureza/chembl-patent-annotator/README.md

 INFO  main                 DictionaryAnalyzer                       Checking the dictionary...

 # Looking for new patents.
 The difference between the number of new patents and the number of patents to annotate (341) corresponds to the patents for which it was unable to download the XML last time
-INFO  pipeline-thread-0    PatentMetadataLoader                     Looking for new patents in jdbc:mysql://54.77.227.201/patent_anno_20120302, to copy them to jdbc:mysql://sark.ebi.ac.uk:3306/patent_annot?rewriteBatchedStatements=true&useSSL=false...
+INFO  pipeline-thread-0    PatentMetadataLoader                     Looking for new patents in ${surechem.url}, to copy them to ${patentannot.url}...
 INFO  pipeline-thread-0    PatentMetadataLoader                     The most recent patent in the annotation database was published on 2016-04-07
 INFO  pipeline-thread-0    PatentMetadataLoader                     Finished copying the metadata of 57,819 patents!
 WARN  pipeline-thread-0    PatentMetadataLoadStep                   Going to annotate 58,160 patents...